51Degrees/specifications/pipeline-specification/conceptual-overview.md

 The **Cloud Aspect Engine** is also a specialization of Aspect Engine.
-It takes the JSON result from the Cloud Request Engine and transforms it into an Aspect Data instance that is interface compatible with the data from the equivalent On-premise Engine.
+It takes the JSON result from the Cloud Request Engine and transforms it into an Aspect Data instance that is interface compatible with the data from the equivalent on-premise Engine.

+Further specializations of Cloud Aspect Engine are created for each aspect that an implementor wishes to support.

 See [Cloud Aspect Engine](pipeline-elements/cloud-aspect-engine.md) for the technical details.